SBA Loans For Startups: Types, Terms, & How To Apply

 How Can The SBA Help My Startup?

 The SBA offers different loan programs than you’ll see elsewhere.
 In fact, funding isn’t distributed directly through the SBA.
-Instead, they have established several loan programs targeted at small businesses and startups through intermediaries — think banks, private lenders, and even non-profit organizations.
+Instead, the organization has established several loan programs targeted at small businesses and startups through intermediaries — think banks, private lenders, and even non-profit organizations.

-These standards keep interest rates low and terms flexible.
+SBA loan standards keep interest rates low and terms flexible.
 SBA loans are designed to help businesses grow and/or stay above water (as opposed to drowning in debt).

 Types Of SBA Funding For Startups

 Most of the SBA loan programs don’t have a requirement for time in business.
 However, it is important to note that you will have to find an intermediary that works with startups.

 The first resource for startups that need smaller loans should be the SBA Microloan program.
 Under this program, small businesses can receive up to $50,000 from a non-profit intermediary.
 On average, the typical amount funded through the Microloan program is $13,500.